th2-net/th2-read-file-common-core/README.md

-     * But the reading will be a lot faster because the reader does not need to keep tracking updates from file system */ val disableFileMovementTracking: Boolean = false, )
+     * But the reading will be a lot faster because the reader does not need to keep tracking updates from file system */ val disableFileMovementTracking: Boolean = false,

+    /**
+     * If this setting is set to `true` the reader will reopen the file if it detects that it was truncated (the size is less than the original one).
+     * If this setting is set to `false` the error will be reported for the StreamId and not more data will be read.
+     */
+    val allowFileTruncate: Boolean = false,
+)
 ```